 Words can go a long way to describing an item, but add images into the equation and you get the full picture.

 Make sure photos are clear and focus on any areas that you feel should be brought to the attention of potential purchasers.
-That applies to good AND bad, so if it’s got scratches that you want to highlight – show them.
+That applies to good AND bad, so if it’s got scratches, rust or other damage that you want to highlight – show them.

 If the paintwork is a mile deep and gleams like a full moon on a clear night – show it!!!!!